ls1intum/Artemis/README-SetupExercise.md

-# ArTEMiS Application Exercise Setup Instructions
+# ArTEMiS Application Setup Instructions

 Please follow these instructions carefully to set up a new exercise for the students in course.
 The instructions demonstrate setting up a Java exercise, however this can be adapted to any programming language supported by the build server.